Signs of organ transplant rejection

 So, the not so good news is that you may experience some side effects.
 But the good news is that the side effects are usually much easier to cope with than they once were.

-The specific side effects vary as it all depends on the combination of post-transplant medicines you use.
+The specific side effects vary as it all depends on the combination of post-transplant drugs you use.
 Here is a general list of some of the side-effects you might experience:

 Yes, it is a long list but try not to be too worried.
 Not everyone has side effects like these.
 One transplant recipient's response can be very different from another's.